Román González (boxer)

-Román Alberto González Luna (born 17 June 1987), best known by his nickname "Chocolatito", is a Nicaraguan professional boxer.
-He is the first boxer from Nicaragua to win world titles in four weight classes, having surpassed his mentor, idol, and former three-weight world champion, the late Alexis Argüello.
+Román Alberto González Luna (born 17 June 1987) is a Nicaraguan professional boxer.
+He is the first boxer from Nicaragua to win world titles in four weight classes, having surpassed his mentor, idol, and former three-weight world champion Alexis Argüello.

 He has held the WBA minimumweight title from 2008 to 2010; the WBA light flyweight title from 2011 to 2013; the WBC, and The Ring flyweight titles from 2014 to 2016, WBC super flyweight title from 2016 to 2017; and the WBA (Super) super flyweight title from 2020 to 2021.
-As of August 2022, he is ranked as the world's second best active super flyweight by The Ring magazine.
 From September 2015 to March 2017, he was also ranked by The Ring and ESPN as the world's best active boxer, pound for pound.
 He is known particularly for his aggressive pressure fighting style and combination punching.

+Early life

+González was raised in Barrio La Esperanza, a disadvantaged suburb characterized by high crime rates and frequent flooding, along with inadequate sanitation facilities.
+His upbringing necessitated a "law of the jungle" mentality for survival, as indicated by González.
+This environment compelled him to develop a resilient and tough disposition early in life, enabling him to navigate the various challenges presented by his neighbourhood and daily existence.

+His family experienced significant economic difficulties; his father intermittently earned a living by selling cleaning supplies and insecticides door-to-door, with young a Román often accompanying him on these sales trips within their community.
+These early experiences provided him with a first-hand understanding of poverty and fostered a determination to succeed and improve his family's circumstances.

+Boxing constituted an integral aspect of his family's heritage, as his father was a former boxer, which sparked his initial interest in the sport.
+With limited financial means available, his first "boxing gloves" were essentially rubber gloves, and he trained by striking a makeshift sand-filled milk sack suspended from a tree in his backyard.
+His early dedication and discipline were apparent, showcasing his steadfast commitment despite the lack of resources.

+González frequently noted that his challenging upbringing and the drive to support his family were pivotal to his emergence as one of Nicaragua's preeminent boxers, allowing him to surmount generational obstacles.
+This early life experience significantly influenced his aggressive, technically proficient boxing style, as well as his mental resilience both inside and outside of the boxing ring, ultimately contributing to his status as Nicaragua's first four-division world boxing champion and an internationally recognized pound-for-pound star.